Getting Started

 What is the difference between a Psychologist and a Psychiatrist?

 Psychologists are professionals specialising in assessing, diagnosing, and treating a range of mental health and behavioural issues using non-medical approaches such as therapy and counselling.
 They hold a minimum of six years of university training and supervised experience and must be registered with the Psychology Board of Australia.
-Psychiatrists, on the other hand, are medical doctors who specialise in mental health and can prescribe medication, with their training including a medical degree followed by further specialist training in psychiatry.
+Psychiatrists, on the other hand, are medical doctors who specialise in mental health and can prescribe medication.
+Their training includes a medical degree followed by further specialist training in psychiatry.

 Contact Me